 This flat path runs parallel to East Marginal Way SW and goes past the Duwamish Longhouse and Cultural Center and a handful of parks.
 The trail also connects up with the Alki trail to the north or you can head south to connect to the Green River trail but both will involve some street riding.
 It’s worth noting that the trail is along a noisy industrial stretch of road with lots of traffic so I wouldn’t recommend this for younger kiddos just learning to ride.

 A coalition dedicated to improving the health of the Duwamish River with events focused on awareness of environmental issues.
-Make sure to check out both the Duwamish River Festival they host in August and their community boat tours
+Make sure to check out both the Duwamish River Festival they host in August and their community boat tours. - The Heron's Nest

 4818 Puget Way SW